mcibique/vue-testing-examples/README.md

 });
 ```

-... and then use this file when running mocha
+...and then use this file when running mocha

 ```json
 // package.json